By Michelle, Development & Marketing Team Member and former Advocate at loveisrespect

 We ask demographic information for a few reasons.
 Firstly, knowing this type of information about a caller or chatter helps us provide the very best advocacy for that person’s situation.
 For example, knowing that a caller is male helps our advocate provide education around specific stigma male survivors may face, and allows them to direct the caller to shelters that serve men (many do not).
 Learning that a chatter identifies as Native American lets our advocate know to ask whether the abuse occurred on tribal land (which can impact a survivor’s legal choices) and speak to issues of cultural abuse.
 The more we know about your situation, the better we can support you with appropriate information and resources.

 We also use demographic information to understand the populations we serve.
 This information is so valuable for us as our organization grows and changes, as it lets us identify where we are doing well and where there is still work to be done.
 For example, we can ask questions like “What populations aren’t reaching out to us?
 What obstacles might those groups be facing and how can we address them?” or “What types of web content and advocate training can we develop around groups that are starting to seek our services in larger numbers?”
 Collecting demographic information ultimately helps our organization move forward in a direction to best support those who reach out to us.

 The last main reason we collect demographic information is to help us maintain and secure funding.
 Our funders want to know what populations we are serving, and statistics help us share that information with them in meaningful ways.
 Our funding, however, is not dependent on the content of information we gather.
-We are not granted more money for serving higher numbers of any specific population, and .
+We are not granted more money for serving higher numbers of any specific population, and we do not have demographic quotas that we must meet.
 Knowing information about those who reach out allows us to seek funding to develop programs and initiatives specifically geared toward better serving certain groups.